 Mission donations are spent on special needs in the community, country, and world.
-In the past, the Session’s Mission Committee has used that money locally to help the Committee Against Domestic Violence, Horizon Hospice, the Ruby Mountain Resource Center, Family Resources, and the Salvation Army.
-To reach out beyond the local community, the Mission Committee has contributed funds to a Presbyterian bicycle mission in India, FIRM (a refugee mission in Fresno, CA), Presbyterian Disaster Assistance, and other projects.
+In the recent past, the Session’s Mission Committee has used that money locally to help the Committee Against Domestic Violence, the Ruby Mountain Resource Center, and FISH (Friends in Service Helping).
+To reach out beyond the community, the Mission Committee has contributed funds to Presbyterian Disaster Assistance when a natural disaster or warfare affects another area of the world.
 For more information about Presbyterian Disaster Assistance worldwide, click here.

-The church’s Mission Committee meets monthly, immediately after the fellowship time.
-Anyone interested in the church’s mission activities is welcome to attend these meetings.
+The church’s Mission Committee meets on Zoom at 4:00 on the second Sunday of each month.
+Anyone interested in the church’s mission activities is welcome to join.
+Please contact Susan Jones at 775.777.6774 if you would like to attend.

 The church supports Presbyterian Church (USA) national and foreign mission projects by participating in its April One Great Hour of Sharing and its Christmas Joy Offering.
-Regular church attendees will find special envelopes for these offerings in their box of weekly offering envelopes.
+There will be information and envelopes for these offerings in the bulletins preceding the offerings.

 Heifer Project International